California constitutional amendment securing abortion, contraceptive rights goes to voters - NewsBreak

 Erwin Chemerinsky, dean of UC Berkeley Law, said California already has strong abortion protections, making SCA 10 "more symbolic than anything else."

-The proposal had to pass the state Senate and Assembly with two-thirds approval in each house before a June 30 deadline in order to be placed on the November statewide ballot.
-While Democrats hold enough seats in both houses to pass the constitutional amendment without Republican support, it earned a GOP vote in the Assembly on Monday.
-Assemblymember Suzette Martinez Valladares (R-Santa Clarita) voted in favor of SCA 10, saying in a statement that she is pro-life with exceptions, but that she wants voters to make their own choice as to whether it should be in the state Constitution.

-Other Republicans raised concerns that SCA 10 does not define restrictions to abortions.
+During a lengthy partisan debate on SCA 10, Republicans raised concerns that the measure does not set restrictions to when abortions can be performed.

 "If you believe in souls and that we're God's creatures, when does the baby get the soul?" said Randy Voepel (R-Santee). "...
 You might want to think about that."